Simple vilakku or deepam kolam for Karthigai Deepam

 The next kolam below in blue and orange colours.
 One more simple design using basic patterns or motifs.

 The images below show intermediate stages for this very simple kolam .

 The next design in the image above, is also of 7 to 1 dot template.
 It is also a very easy rangoli with dots and can be drawn in a short time.
 Draw the pattern at the centre.
 Add the outer motif or pattern in orange colours one by one, connected to the centre with a small rhombus to use up the dots.
 This very simple rangoli design is ready.

-please go to pulli kolam designs.
+pulli kolam designs.